skyfielders/python-skyfield/skyfield/documentation/earth-satellites.rst

 .. testcode::

-    # A POOR APPROACH - Compute both the satellite
+    # OVERLY EXPENSIVE APPROACH - Compute both the satellite
-    # and observer positions relative to the Solar
+    # and observer positions relative to the Solar System
-    # System barycenter ("ssb"), then call observe()
+    # barycenter ("ssb"), then call observe() to compensate
-    # to compensate for light-travel time.
+    # for light-travel time.

     de421 = load('de421.bsp')
     earth = de421['earth']